 How To Shock A Pool?

 Ideally, you should always use pool shock in the evening after the sun goes down.
 This is because the sun will burn off some of the chlorine, which will make it less effective.
-You should also always wait until everyone is out of the pool because the high levels of chlorine will be very irritating to the skin and eyes.
+You should also always wait a few hours before taking a dip.
+Indeed, the high levels of chlorine will be very irritating to the skin and eyes.